Universal approximation and model compression for radial neural networks: Introduction

 In networks with pointwise nonlinearities, the standard basis vectors in $\R^n$ can be interpreted as ``neurons'' and the nonlinearity as a ``neuron activation.''
 Research has generally focused on finding functions $\sigma$ which lead to more stable training, have less sensitivity to initialization, or are better adapted to certain applications \citep{ramachandran2017searching, misra2019mish, milletari2018mean, clevert2015fast, klambauer2017self}.
 Many $\sigma$ have been considered, including sigmoid, ReLU, arctangent, ELU, Swish, and others.

-However, by setting aside the biological metaphor, it is possible to consider a much broader class of nonlinearities, which are not necessarily pointwise, but instead depend simultaneously on many coordinates.
-Neural networks using such nonlinearities may yield expressive function classes with different advantages.
-One example is radial basis networks \citep{broomhead1988radial}, which contain nonlinearities of the form $\| v - c \|$, which depend on all coordinates of $v$.
-However, each coordinate output is still independent.
+However, by setting aside the biological metaphor, it is possible to consider a much broader class of nonlinearities, which are not necessarily pointwise, but instead depend simultaneously on many coordinates. {Freedom from the pointwise assumption allows one to design activations that yield expressive function classes with specific advantages.
+Additionally, certain choices of non-pointwise activations maximize symmetry in the parameter space of the network, leading to compressibility and other desirable properties.}

 In this paper, we introduce \emph{radial} neural networks which employ non-pointwise nonlinearities called \emph{radial rescaling} activations.
-Freedom from the pointwise assumption allows us to design activation functions that maximize symmetry in the parameter space of the neural network.
-Such networks enjoy several provable properties including high model compressibility, symmetry in optimization, and universal approximation.
-These activations are defined by rescaling each vector by a scalar that depends only on the norm of the vector:
+Such networks enjoy several provable properties, including high model compressibility, symmetry in optimization, and universal approximation.
+Radial rescaling activations are defined by rescaling each vector by a scalar that depends only on the norm of the vector:

-where $\actone$ is a scalar-valued function of the norm.
-Whereas in the pointwise setting, only the linear layers mix information between different components of the latent features, for radial rescaling, all coordinates of the activation output vector are affected by all coordinates of the activation input vector.
+where $\lambda$ is a scalar-valued function of the norm.
+Whereas in the pointwise setting, only the linear layers mix information between different components of the latent features, for radial rescaling activations, all coordinates of the activation output vector are affected by all coordinates of the activation input vector.
 The inherent geometric symmetry of radial rescalings makes them particularly useful for designing equivariant neural networks \citep{weiler_general_2019, sabour2017dynamic, weiler20183d, weiler2018learning}.

+We note that radial neural networks constitute a simple and previously unconsidered type of multilayer radial basis functions network \citep{broomhead1988radial}, namely, one where the number of hidden activation neurons (often denoted $N$) in each layer is equal to one.
+Indeed, pre-composing equation \ref{eq:radial-intro} with a translation and post-composing with a linear map, one obtains a special case of the local linear model extension of a radial basis functions network.